 This thought gave LaRose a sudden panicky feeling.
 It was the idea that if she could just erase time, and make Momma feel like this was their home, not hers…

 LaRose choked the thought down.
 It was irrational.
 Momma had never felt that way.
 That was not why they were parting.
-It was just that LaRose was almost eighteen, and that was the time when you left your parents.
-That and the medical bills.
-The moving from place to place, wondering if the pool was wheelchair accessible or there was a hospital that knew how to check for infected shunts.
+It was just that LaRose was almost seventeen, and before long she’d have to start asking questions about her life.
+Questions that were more easily answered if you had put down a few roots somewhere.
+That and the medical issues had never been easy to manage, while they were moving.
+Everything from wondering if the pool was wheelchair accessible to whether the nearest hospital knew how to check for infected shunts.
 It was too much to expect a person to put up with forever.
 That was all.

 Although they must have passed it the last time they visited Uncle Taylor, LaRose did not remember the little town they passed through.
 It was small, with a dry, stale sort of residue.
 Easy to overlook, easy to forget.
 She felt a little bad for it.
 It must be lonely to be such a small place.